LetsBeSecure/PhishOracle-Project/README.md

 ## 📄 Citation

-If you find our work useful or insightful, we would sincerely appreciate it if you consider citing our paper:
+If you find our work valuable or insightful for your research, we would greatly appreciate it if you consider citing our paper:
 - 📄 [arXiv preprint](https://arxiv.org/pdf/2407.20361)

 ```bibtex